AtanuCSE/Introduction-to-Data-Science-in-Python-Coursera/README.md

 ## Offered by University of Michigan
 [Course Link](https://www.coursera.org/learn/python-data-analysis/)

 These codes are created for practise while doing the course.
+All codes are developed using **Google Colab**

 This Course is basically the starting block of data science.
 Very basic.
-Basics of python, pandas etc.
+Basics of python, **pandas** etc.

 {PlayGround codes are different samples that I tried or learned from other resources}